 Before going any further, I want you to stop for a minute and have a good think about what you enjoy doing.
 If nothing comes to mind then think about what you want to get out of your new hobby.
-I know you want to make friends but do you want to get fitter, improve your skills or do you just want to connect with somebody who shares the same interests.
+Do you have a specific goal in mind for making friends?
+Are you looking to improve your fitness or skills, or do you simply want to connect with someone who shares your interests?

 Hobbies to help you make new friends